jsplink/sweet-task-markup-language/README.md

 sweet task markup language
 =================

-(I) Here's a way to document all the sweet stuff you want to do in life, using text, and in time a bin directory (T)(Q).
+(I) Here's a way to document all the sweet stuff you want to do in life, using text.

 	Legend ------------------------------